"Sometimes the only way to truly understand is to understand you can not understand."

 “I knew they would be necessary to restrain you earlier, but once I have your full cooperation, you will be released.”

-“Come closer; it’s a secret,” I told her.
-She knelt and brought her face toward mine until it was a few inches away.
+“Come closer; it’s a secret,” I told her, and she seemed surprised but knelt until her face was only several inches away from mine.
 I seized the chance to launch a glob of spit at her, which landed near the back of her snout, right between her demonic eyes.
 The twelve guards all focused their weapons on me simultaneously, and the queen pulled her head away, returning to her full height and staring down at me with indignation.

 “You’re right!”
 I said to her.
 “The Quorilaxians have spat upon you for long enough!
 Now it’s Humanity’s turn!”

 I felt a searing pain on both cheeks, and I watched as my blood—Kelly’s blood—continued to spill out.
 “You cold-blooded murderer!”
 I barked.
 “You killed her!
 You killed all of them!
 They never did anything to you!
 Does it make you proud to know you slaughtered completely defenseless people?
-Every single one of them should be alive right now instead of you!”
+They should all be alive right now instead of you!”

 I could see the grim sight of my reflection on the jet-black surface of her eyes.
 My face was horribly disfigured, and I could hardly stand to look at myself, so I closed my eyes, and when I did so, the first thing I saw was Zar.
 I saw her as she last walked out of my sight, flashing that beautiful smile, and I couldn’t help but do the same.
 Then I heard Kelly’s voice: “You just need to have faith!”
 With a renewed strength, I opened my eyes and looked into the face of evil.